DiagProf/ISO22900.II/README.md

 ISO22900.II-Sharp handles all the details of operating with unmanaged ISO 22900-2 spec library (also called D-PDU-API) and lets you deal with the important stuff.

+You could also say ISO22900.II-Sharp is an extended C# wrapper for the native D-PDU API.
+This implies that at least one native D-PDU-API must be installed on the machine before the warpper can be used at runtime. (*last sentence is for the absolute newbies*)

 ## Table of Contents

 1. [Introduction](#introduction)